-Rika Milne shared the Abel Tasman Coast Track with a fascinating array of other walkers - and still enjoyed moments of solitude.
+Rika Milne shares the Abel Tasman Coast Track with a fascinating array of other walkers - and still enjoys moments of solitude.

 Will you walk with such a rucksack?" asked an elderly European man.
 Eyeing my modest-sized pack, I explained that, yes, I would carry it from Marahau to Totaranui.